seam

 ```

-You may also very well use here-strings and here-docs, if your shell
+You may also use here-strings or here-docs, if your shell

 supports it.